 The Pig & Duke

-Both the locations (Connaught as well as downtown) at both locations (Connaught and downtown), the Pig & Duke rounds out its menu with specials during happy hour which range from $5 to $6.
+In both the locations (Connaught as well as downtown) at both locations (Connaught and downtown), the Pig & Duke rounds out its menu with specials during happy hour which ranges from $5 to $6.

 Posto Pizzeria and Bar